June 6, 2025

 • Costs: Clear pricing structures and strategies to reduce shipping and storage costs.

-• Customer expectations: Fast delivery times (1–2 business days), easy returns, and sustainable packaging.
+• Customer Expectations: Fast delivery times (1–2 business days), easy returns, and sustainable packaging.

 • Localization: German customers prefer local payment methods (e.g., PayPal, SEPA) and expect legal compliance (e.g., GDPR, Impressum).